sparkflows/sparkflows-docs/docs/installation/installation/windows-install.rst

            * https://www.java.com/en/download/help/path.xml

-.. note:: With the above steps, you would have Fire Insights running locally on your laptop.
+.. note:: With the above steps, you would have Sparkflows running locally on your laptop.
 It would not be able to submit jobs to a Spark cluster.
-For that, Fire Insights has to be installed on the edge node of the cluster.
+For that, Sparkflows has to be installed on the edge node of the cluster.

 Install winutils.exe